quiet-node/CSC-365-fullstack-app-I/README.md

 # CSC-365 fullstack app

-*** Will be deployed soon ***

 ## Overview
+  - Visit newest extended version here at [CSC-365-fullstack-app 2.0](https://github.com/lgad31vn/CSC-365-fullstack-app-II)

-  This is a full-stack web application that works like a *search engine* which will find the similar and relevant businesses (in a json dataset from Yelp) based on user's inputs using Cosine Similarity Metric.
+  - This is a full-stack web application that works like a *search engine* which will find the similar and relevant businesses (in a json dataset from Yelp) based on user's inputs using Cosine Similarity Metric.

 ### Project Showcase